Frederick McDonald

 Frederick Albert McDonald (7 December 1872 – disappeared April 1926) was an Australian politician.
 He was a Labor member of the Australian House of Representatives for Barton from 1922 until 1925, when he was narrowly defeated by Nationalist Thomas Ley.
 McDonald was challenging the election result in court when he mysteriously disappeared in 1926.
-It is widely suspected that Ley, who later died in an insane asylum in England after committing murder and had several other rivals die in mysterious circumstances, was responsible for McDonald's disappearance.
+It is widely suspected that Ley, who later died in an insane asylum in England after committing murder and having several other rivals die in mysterious circumstances, was responsible for McDonald's disappearance.

 Early life

 Frederick McDonald was born in Grafton, New South Wales, and studied at the Sydney Teachers' College and the University of Sydney before becoming a teacher.
 He had been teaching at Hurstville Superior Public School for thirteen years at the time of his election; among his previous postings was at Wellington.
 McDonald was president of both the New South Wales Teachers Federation (which he had been involved in founding) and the Assistant Teachers' Association, and had been credited with gaining the Teachers' Federation access to the Industrial Court.

 McDonald was president of his local branch of the Labor Party and president of Labor's electorate council for the Lang seat.
 He was narrowly defeated as a Labor candidate at the 1920 state election.
 In the 1922 federal election, McDonald contested the new seat of Barton for Labor, defeating the Nationalist member for the abolished seat of Illawarra, Hector Lamond.

 McDonald married Mrs. I. B. Burnett at Scots Church in Melbourne in April 1924.